 What are the ACT requirements for prospective students to get into University of New England?

-Admission data indicates that University of New England regularly accepts students with ACT's of 21 and above.
-Successful applicants typically send ACT scores in the top 43 percent nationally.
-We estimate the school accepting minimum ACT composite scores around 18 in some instances.
-Prospective students submitting an ACT composite of 24 or higher should be in the upper half of applicants - and students with a 26 and above have very competitive chances.
-19 percent of applicants submit ACT scores to University of New England.
+Admission data indicates that University of New England regularly accepts students with ACT's of 20 and above.
+Successful applicants typically send ACT scores in the top 49 percent nationally.
+We estimate the school accepting minimum ACT composite scores around 17 in some instances.
+Prospective students submitting an ACT composite of 23 or higher should be in the upper half of applicants - and students with a 26 and above have very competitive chances.
+The school ranks #4 in Maine for highest average ACT composite score.
+16 percent of applicants submit ACT scores to University of New England.

 |ACT Score||Competitiveness||Admission Chances|

 |Less than 17||Low||<58%|